jdoleary/Spellmasons/docs/TasksCurrent.md

 also not related but it would be nice to be able to click enemies during the "pick your starting spot" time for when you can't remember the difference between a poisoner and a puller or the different archers but overall a boss with multiple "stages" or "parts" would be cool
 ```
+- Boss:
+    - maybe the boss could have multiple phases
+    - Russell: A good boss introduces a new mechanic
+    - Maybe casts whatever spells you cast back at you?
+Jakes idea

 ## Multiplayer Enhancements / issues
 - if you choose a spawn position while another player is casting it waits and then spawns where you clicked, which can be confusing because it still looks like you can choose where to spawn